philhawksworth/jamstack-comments-engine/src/site/about.md

 # What is this anyway?

-What is this and how was it made and how do I get one?
+This site is an example of how a [JAMstack](https://www.jamstack.org) site can implement comments.
+Comments are posted a form, and once approved rendered directly onto the site via a build.
+No JavaScript required.
+It is a living example and you can try commenting on the [pages](/) listed on the home page.
+(The [site owner](https://twitter.com/philhawksworth) will need to approve your comment before it shows up, so be patient)

-Want one?
+Want one of your own?
 You can get a copy of this example site up and running very quickly by clicking the button below.

 <!-- Markdown snippet -->
 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/philhawksworth/jamstack-comments-engine)